Prosecution of Syrian civil war criminals: International Criminal Court

-The U.N.
-Security Council refused to address the crimes in Syria through the ICC.

 United Nations High Commissioner for Human Rights Navi Pillay and others called for Syria to be referred to the International Criminal Court.
 It would be difficult for this to take place because Syria is not a party to the Rome Statute of the International Criminal Court, so the ICC does not have jurisdiction that follows from the location of the crimes.

 Referral could alternatively happen via the Security Council, but in 2012, Russia and China were expected to block any referral.
 Marc Lynch, who is in favour of a referral, stated that some other routes to an ICC investigation, including overcoming Chinese and Russian opposition in the Security Council, were possible.

 On 17 January 2025, following the fall of the Assad regime, ICC chief prosecutor Karim Ahmad Khan visited Damascus on an invitation from the Syrian transitional government.
 Khan discussed cooperation on accountability for war crimes with Ahmed al-Sharaa, the de facto leader of Syria.